memgraph/mage/README.md

   - python3-dev
   - clang

 Since Memgraph needs to load MAGE's modules, there is the `setup` script to help you.
-With `setup` script you can build modules, so Memgraph can load them on start up.
+With it, you can build the modules so that Memgraph can load them on start up.

 Before you start, don't forget to clone MAGE with `--recurse-submodules` flag: